 Heraklion, Crete: I was in this city on the last day.
 I went to Knossos.
 Knossos is an archaelogical site that e

-o me.
+International travel is one of the best things to ever happen to me.
 It was a life changing experience.
 I learned a lot about myself and my family.
 The trip wasn't easy but I had a lot of fun and I look forward to another adventure like this one!